DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Invasive Plants → iMap Invasives

 - query data more finely and see individual records

-- create an assessment polygon to outline an area of infestation, and record the severity of and other information about the infestation
+- create a presence record to outline an area of infestation, and record the severity of and other information about the infestation

 - record areas where you have searched and whether or not you found anything